archlinux/aur/README.md

 ## Known Issues

-- If your PaperCut username or password contains a colon or percent sign, then the script will fail to authenticate.
+- If your PaperCut username or password contains a colon or percent sign, then the script will fail to authenticate. *However, the password requirements do not allow these special characters, so this issue should never arise.*
 - If printing from Chrome, it is recommended to use the system print dialog (`Ctrl + Shift + P`) rather than Chrome's built-in one.
 In particular, printing to a color printer from within Chrome results in a black-and-white image.
 - Duplex printing is not yet available on all printers.